![]() | |

 pressure cuff tucked beneath her arm.
 Glancing at a pocket badge, she read the

-printed name: Leisha Morroway, LPN.
+printed name: Leisha Morroway, RN.
 The woman was a nurse.
 That explained Dr. Braxton

 ignoring her presence.
 He was the kind of conceited jerk who wouldn’t give